 An interesting problem, how do you diagnose conditions for an astronaut in deep space?

-NASA constantly search for answers to the question above and have helped develop remarkable technology, especially in the medical imaging field.
+NASA constantly search for answers to the question above and have helped to develop remarkable technology, especially in the medical imaging field.

 An optical biopsy removes the need for a scalpel, perhaps scarring, or discomfort.
 Detailed, digital imaging is available in real time, no wait for a lab, treatment and recovery begin at an earlier stage.